nguyensjsu/sp21-172-team-d/README.md

 ---

-#### mysql deployment
+#### MySQL Deployment
 TODO: Create a mysql-deployment.yaml

-For now, you can create a deployment manually via the cloud GUI with the deploy button
+We use a standard mysql container with no special configuration beyond the use of environment variables.
+For now, you can create a deployment manually via the cloud GUI with the deploy button.

 ![](images/gcp-manual-deploy.png)